suraj-2810/2D_TOPDOWN_RPG/README.md

 * **Animations:** Smooth, sprite-based animations for idle, running, and attacking.
 * **Combat:** Two distinct attack animations triggered by user input.
 * **Tile-based World:** A simple, tileable grass background.
+* **Enemy:** Automated spawning flying eneny that folow the player.
+* **Projectile System:** Enemies fire fireballs at the player.
+Basic collision detection.
+* **Debug info:** Display of the current enemy count, fireball count, and player coordinates.

 ## How to Compile and Run